menu 1

 • vocational training

-Jhag village, a centralized campus under construction 40km outside of Jaipur, is a recent addition to our services.
+The temporary homes, vocational centres and counselling services are recent additions to our services.
 We would like to expand our thriving vocational training program further, and build more homes.
 We are introducing a Monitoring and Evaluation process across all our programs in order to increase the quality and efficiency of our services.
-We are increasing our fund-raising efforts in order to help as many street children as possible.
+And we are increasing our fund-raising efforts in order that we may help as many street children as possible.

 Our main programs are: